mlizchap/react-todo/README.md

 ## Component Functionality
 ### App Component
-- [ ] renders no todos items when there is no todo props
+- [X] renders no todos items when there is no todo props
 - [X] renders a list of todos items when there is todo props
 ### Input Component
 - [X] renders to screen
 - [X] renders an input box with a submit button to the screen
 - [X] can enter text into the input
 - [X] when the user enters text the input state updates
-- [ ] a new todo list is rendered to screen when submit button is hit
-### Todo Item Component (edit mode)
-- [ ] when the state is "edit mode" an editable input area renders as well as a "save" and "cancel" button
-- [ ] when the cancel button is clicked, the component goes back to "read mode"
-- [ ] when the save button is clicked without any text or is the same as before nothing happens
-- [ ] when the save button is clicked with text, the todo with the edited text, the state is updated.
-### Todo Item Component (read mode)
+### Todo Item
+- [X] the todo item has a name prop (string )and a completed prop (boolean)
-- [ ] renders to the screen when the state is in "read mode"
+- [ ] when edit mode is false:
+    - [X] the read mode todo list renders
-- [ ] with the item is hovered over an "edit" and "delete" button appear
+    - [ ] when the read mode appears, the edit button and delete button appear on mouseover and disappear on mouseout
     - [ ] when the "edit" button is clicked, the read mode switches to edit mode
     - [ ] when the "delete" button is clicked, the item is removed from the screen and the state
+    - [ ] when the user clicks on the todo item it is crossed out
+- [ ] when the edit mode is true:
+    - [X] the edit mode renders - an input, a save button, and a cancel button
+    - [ ] when the save button is clicked without any text or is the same as before nothing happens
+    - [ ] when the cancel button is clicked in the edit mode todo component, the todo component goes back to "read mode"
+### Integration Tests
+- [ ] a new todo list is rendered to the app component when the submit button is clicked in the input component
+- [ ] when the save button is clicked with text, the todo with the edited text, the state is updated in the app copmponent.